-We rely on a limited number of suppliers, or, in the case of Illumina, Inc., a sole supplier, for certain laboratory substances used in the chemical reactions incorporated into our processes, which we refer to as reagents, as well as for the sequencers and various other equipment and materials that we use in our laboratory operations.
-We do not have long-term agreements with any of our suppliers and, as a result, they could cease supplying these materials and equipment to us at any time or fail to provide us with sufficient quantities of materials that meet our specifications.
-Our laboratory operations would be interrupted if we encounter delays or difficulties in securing these reagents, sequencers or other equipment or materials or if we need a substitute for any of our suppliers and are not able to locate and make arrangements with an acceptable substitute.
-Any such interruption could significantly affect our business, financial condition, results of operations and reputation.
-We rely on Illumina as the sole supplier of the next generation sequencers and associated reagents we use to perform our genetic tests and as the sole provider of maintenance and repair services for these sequencers.
-Any disruption in Illumina's operations could impact our supply chain and laboratory operations as well as our ability to conduct our tests.

-We believe there are only a few other manufacturers that are currently capable of supplying and servicing the equipment necessary for our laboratory operations, including sequencers and various associated reagents.
-Transitioning to a new supplier would be time-consuming and expensive, could result in interruptions in or otherwise affect the performance specifications of our laboratory operations or could require that we revalidate our tests.
+We rely on a limited number of suppliers for certain laboratory substances used in the chemical reactions incorporated into our processes, which we refer to as reagents, as well as for the sequencers and various other equipment and materials we use in our laboratory operations.
+In particular, we rely on Illumina as the sole supplier of the next generation sequencers and associated reagents we use to perform our genetic tests and as the sole provider of maintenance and repair services for these sequencers.
+We do not have long-term agreements with any of our suppliers, and as a result, they could cease supplying these materials and equipment to us at any time due to an inability to reach agreement with us on supply terms, disruptions in their operations, a determination to pursue other activities or lines of business or for other reasons, or they could fail to provide us with sufficient quantities of materials that meet our specifications.
+Transitioning to a new supplier or locating a temporary substitute, if any are available, would be time-consuming and expensive, could result in interruptions in or otherwise affect the performance specifications of our laboratory operations or could require that we revalidate our tests.
 In addition, the use of equipment or materials provided by a replacement supplier could require us to alter our laboratory operations and procedures.
-In the case of obtaining an alternative supplier for Illumina, replacement sequencers and associated reagents that meet our quality control and performance requirements may not be available on reasonable terms, in a timely manner or at all.
-If we encounter delays or difficulties in securing, reconfiguring or revalidating the equipment and reagents we require for our tests, our business, financial condition, results of operations and reputation would be adversely affected.
+Moreover, we believe there are only a few manufacturers that are currently capable of supplying and servicing some of the equipment and other materials necessary for our laboratory operations, including sequencers and various associated reagents.
+As a result, replacement equipment and materials that meet our quality control and performance requirements may not be available on reasonable terms, in a timely manner or at all.
+If we encounter delays or difficulties securing, reconfiguring or revalidating the equipment and reagents we require for our tests, our operations could be materially disrupted and our business, financial condition, results of o

-We rely on a third party for certain portions of our billing and collection processing, which is complex and time-consuming, and any delay in transmitting and collecting claims could have an adverse effect on our future revenue.
+We rely on a third party for certain portions of our billing and collections processing, which is complex and time-consuming, and any delay in transmitting and collecting claims could have an adverse effect on our revenue.

-We have engaged a third-party service provider for certain claims processing, billing and collection functions.
-Billing for our tests is complex, time-consuming and expensive.
-Depending on the billing arrangement and applicable law, we plan to bill various payors, including customers directly in the case of our hospital and medical institution customers, as well as Medicare, Medicaid, insurance companies and patients, all of which may have different billing requirements.
+We have engaged a third-party service provider for certain claims processing, billing and collections functions.
+Billing for our tests is complex, timeconsuming and expensive.
+Depending on the billing arrangement and applicable law, we plan to bill various payors for our tests, including customers directly in the case of our hospital and medical institution customers, as well as Medicare, Medicaid, insurance companies and patients, all of which may have different billing requirements.
 We may face increased risk in our collection efforts due to the complexities of these billing requirements, including long collection cycles, which could adversely affect our business, results of operations and financial condition.